Handy-caT/incomeCalculator/README.md

 ### Authentication

-You need to be authenticated to use API's but some features is avaolable for not authenticated users.
+You need to be authenticated to use APIs but some features is available for not authenticated users.
 Let's start from authentication

 | **Method** | **Url**   | **Description**            | **Request Sample** |
 | ---------- | --------- | -------------------------- | ------------------ |
 | POST       | /auth     | Authentication             |                    |
 | POST       | /register | Registration for new users |                    |

-After registration/authentication you will recieve a token for further usage of API.
+After registration/authentication you will receive a token for further usage of API.

 Token is used as a bearer token, so you need to add **Authentication header** to all requests, you will get new token in response headers.
 So your token is uptadet after all request.
 Token also has **1 day** expiration limit.